 How do you prepare for an audit?

 You prepare first of all by getting your books in order.
 Make sure that your books are organized.
-Then after that you can conduct your internal audit to make sure everything is in place before submitting your business for an external audit or an IRB audit.
+Then after that you can conduct your internal audit to make sure everything is in place before submitting your business for an external audit or an IRBM audit.

 Still have questions?
 Please feel free to get in touch with us on our website.
 In case of any query, IRBM is always contactable through the online system, the Live Chat of HASIL and Help Line of HASIL at 03-89111000.